 USCCB Religious Liberty Chair

-Most Rev. Kurtz will address both the important value of religious freedom in the United States and will highlight some current challenges on the landscape with the response that the Conference of Bishops is making.
+Most Rev. Kurtz addresses both the important value of religious freedom in the United States and highlights some current challenges on the landscape with the response that the Conference of Bishops is making.

 About the Speaker:

 Most Reverend Joseph E. Kurtz, D.D. was appointed by His Holiness Benedict XVI as the fourth Archbishop and ninth bishop of the Archdiocese of Louisville on June 12, 2007.
 He was installed as Archbishop of Louisville on August 15, 2007.
 Before coming to Louisville, Archbishop Kurtz served as Bishop of Knoxville from 1999 to 2007.

 Born on August 18, 1946 in Mahanoy City, Pennsylvania, Archbishop Joseph E. Kurtz earned bachelor (1968) and master of divinity (1972) degrees from St. Charles Borromeo Seminary in Philadelphia and a master’s degree in social work from the Marywood School of Social Work in Scranton, Pennsylvania, in 1976.
 Archbishop Kurtz was ordained a priest for the Diocese of Allentown on March 18, 1972.